github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

       *Show/hide code*

    .. literalinclude:: river-crossing.ql
-      :lines: 57-70
+      :lines: 54-67

 Of course, not all ferrying actions are possible.
 Add some extra conditions to describe when a ferrying action is "safe".
 That is, it doesn't lead to a state where the goat or the cabbage get eaten.
 For example, follow these steps:

    #.
-Define a predicate ``eating`` that encodes the conditions for when a "predator" is able to eat an
+Define a predicate ``isSafe`` that holds when the state itself is safe.
+Use this to encode the
-      unguarded "prey".
-   #.
-Define a predicate ``isSafe`` that holds when nothing gets eaten.
+      conditions for when nothing gets eaten.
    #.
 Define a predicate ``safeFerry`` that restricts ``ferry`` to only include safe ferrying actions.

 .. container:: toggle